 array_unique() is also sorting

 array_unique() collects distinct values from an array.
 However, its performances degrades quite quickly with the size of the array.
-This is quite strange : with 100 elements, array_unique() is 20 times slower than array_keys/array_count_values, and with 1000 elements, it is actually 130 slower.
+This is quite strange : with 100 elements, array_unique() is 20 times slower than array_keys/array_count_values, and with 1000 elements, it is actually 130 times slower.
 From the manual, one may realize that array_merge() does some sorting.
 The 2nd argument is indeed an option to change the sorting in array_merge().

 <?php print_r(array_unique([2,3,1,2,3]));?> Array ( => 2 => 3 => 1 )